frankandrobot/bbqscreen_client/README-Ubuntu-Precise.md

 # Ubuntu Precise Notes

+These are the notes to compile BBQScreen client in Ubuntu Precise 12.04.

 ## Qt5
 It seems that you need to manually compile Qt5.
 The instructions at http://qt-project.org/wiki/Building_Qt_5_from_Git are for the most part accurate.